PhilShishov/DataGate/README.md

  - Login, CRUD Users and Roles
  - Table Views
  - Excel and PDF Extract
- - Update Table by Date and Status
+ - Update Table View by Date and Status
  - Edit and Create Entities and Connections
  - Load and Upload Documents